 - Next, you need your picture source.
 The pictures can be cut out of magazines, catalogs, or books.
 You can photocopy clip art, photos, stories, poems, and other items printed from your computer (if you use pictures printed using an inkjet printer, see our tip below to prevent ink bleeding).
 The options are endless: cut out pictures, motifs, or shapes from wrapping paper, wallpaper, fabric, napkins, greeting cards, postcards, photographs, travel brochures, handbills, programs, garden seed packages, pages from old books, foil covered paper, paper doilies, ribbon, posters, dried flowers, tissue paper, and more!
 You can also buy paper and pictures made especially for decoupage.
 Get creative!

-The items above are the essential supplies you need.
-There are a few other items you might find handy to use in your decoupage journey.
+The items above are the essential supplies you need, but there are a few other items you might find handy to use in your decoupage journey.

-- Foam Brush: This is used to spread the decoupage medium or glue onto the item you will decoupage.
+- Foam Brush: Use this to spread the decoupage medium or glue onto the item you will decoupage.
 If you don't have a foam brush, you can use an ordinary paint brush or even a cotton swab.

 - Tweezers: Tweezers are sometimes a great help when it comes to positioning small pictures.

 Getting Started With Your Project

-Once you have all of your decoupage supplies gathered, you can start on your project by following along with this easy directions.
-As with any craft project, you should read through and understand all of these instructions before starting.
+Once you've gathered all of your supplies, you can start on your project by following along with these easy directions.
+As with any craft project, you should read through and understand all of the instructions before starting.